Where to stay in London – Close to Famous attractions for First time visitors

 Quick Facts on St Paul’s Cathedral

-Where to stay near Buckingham Palace – Best place to stay in London for tourists
+Where to stay near Buckingham Palace – where to stay in london as a tourist

 Buckingham Palace is the London residence and administrative headquarters of the reigning monarch of the United Kingdom.
 Located in the City of Westminster, the palace is often at the centre of state occasions and royal hospitality.